Philately in the Bournemouth Area Local Interest

 L S Lowry

-Lowry often visited his close friend, Margery Thompson, who lived in Southampton and in 1856 painted two works featuring the Southampton Floating Bridge whilst there.
+Lowry often visited his close friend, Margery Thompson, who lived in Southampton and in 1856 painted two works featuring the Southampton Floating Bridge.
 There have been many stamps featuring his work, the one illustrated is SG750 from the 1967 British Paintings stamps issue.

 Peter Sellers